dljsjr/pisciform.fish/README.md

 EXAMPLES
   # creates a fish function called `do_something` that invokes the autoloadable ZSH function in the given file
   pisciform --interactive --zsh --file "$HOME/.zfunc/do_something"

+  # creates a fish function called `foo` around a bash function called `foo`, where foo is a function defined in the file ~/.bashfuncs, so the file must be sourced first.
+  pisciform --interactive --bash --init-file ~/.bashfuncs foo
 ```

 ## What Does Pisciform Do?